Axiomatizations of Team Logics: Introduction

 \section{Introduction}

-Propositional and modal logics, while their history goes back to ancient philosophers, have assumed an outstanding role in the age of modern computer science, with plentiful applications in software verification, modeling, artificial intelligence, or protocol design.
-An important property of a logical framework is \emph{completeness}, \ie, that the act of mechanical reasoning can actually effectively be done by a computer.
-The actual question of completeness of first-order logic, which is the foundation of todays mathematics, was not settled until the famous result of Gödel in 1929.
-Today the area of proof theory achieved tremendous progress and is still a growing field, especially with respect to many variants of propositional and modal logics as well as non-classical logics (see \eg \textcite{fitting_proof_1983}).
+While their history goes back to ancient philosophers, propositional and modal logics have assumed an outstanding role in the age of modern computer science, with plentiful applications in software verification, modeling, artificial intelligence, and protocol design.
+An important property of a logical framework is \emph{completeness}, \ie, that the act of mechanical reasoning can effectively be done by an algorithm.
+The question of completeness of first-order logic, which is the foundation of today's mathematics, was not settled until the famous result of Gödel in 1929.
+Until today, the area of proof theory has achieved tremendous progress and is still a growing field, especially with regard to many variants of propositional and modal logics as well as non-classical logics (see \eg Fitting \cite{fitting_proof_1983}).

-A recent extension to logics is the generalization to \emph{teams}, \ie, sets of valuations.
-So-called \emph{team based logic} allows a more sophisticated expression of facts that regard multiple states of a system simultaneously as well as the internal relationship towards each other.
-The concepts of team logic originated from the concept of quantifier dependence and independence.
-The question was simple and long-known in linguistics: How can the statement \begin{quote} \emph{For every $x$ there is $y$, and for every $u$ there is $v$ such that P(x,y,u,v)} \end{quote} be formalized?
-Suggestions were Henkin's \emph{branching quantifiers} \cite{Henkin1961}, the \emph{in\-de\-pend\-ence-friendly logic} $\mathcal{I}\mathcal{F}$ by \textcite{hintikka_informational_1989} or the \emph{dependence logic} $\mathcal{D}$ by \textcite{vaananen_dependence_2007}.
-Hodges found that a compositional semantics of $\mathcal{IF}$ can be formulated with the concept of teams \cite{Hodges1997}, which was adapted by Väänänen together with an \emph{atom of dependence}, written $\dep{x,y}$ or $\vardep{x,y}$ \cite{vaananen_dependence_2007, vaananen_modal_2008}.
+A recent extension of classical logics is so-called \emph{team logic}.
+It originated from the concept of quantifier dependence and independence.
+The following question has been long-known in linguistics: how can the statement \begin{quote} \emph{For every $x$ there is $y$, and for every $u$ there is $v$ such that P(x,y,u,v).} \end{quote} be formalized in first-order logic such that $y$ and $v$ are chosen independently?
+Some suggestions were Henkin's \emph{branching quantifiers} \cite{Henkin1961} as well as \emph{in\-de\-pend\-ence-friendly logic} $\IF$ by Hintikka and Sandu~\cite{hintikka_informational_1989}.
+The idea of the latter is to assert dependence and independence between quantifiers syntactically, implemented semantically by a game of imperfect information.
+Hodges \cite{Hodges1997} proved that $\IF$ also admits a compositional semantics if formulas were evaluated on \emph{teams}, which are sets of assignments, instead of single assignments.
+In this vein, Väänänen~\cite{vaananen_dependence_2007} introduced \emph{dependence logic} $\D$.
+Here, the fundamental idea is that dependencies are not stated alongside the quantifiers, but instead are expressed as logical \emph{dependence atoms}, written $\dep{x,y}$, which means "$x$ functionally determines $y$."